silzai/ObsidianNotes/Notes/RandomStudyNotes/Media&Soc/Lecture-9.md

 # Two Step flow:
 - need only to reach messages to particular audiences, and not more
 - then those audiences will spread the message
+	- example: the opinion leaders will actually propagate the message to the masses as opposed to the speaker/author/president themself.
 ## multi-step flow:

 # Phase 3: Cumulative Effects